 Stomach Sleeping Position

 Ever wondered if sleeping on your belly is harmful to your health?
 In truth, it is, but many people still do it.
 Even though it can prevent sleep apnea and minimize snoring, this position may be why you are having uncomfortable nights and back or neck pains.

 Your weight is in the middle of your body, putting a strain on your spine and making it hard to maintain the natural spine position.
 This automatically strains your back and neck.

-If this is your preferred sleeping pose, you need a soft, thin pillow.
-4 inches or less pillow can do this work for you.
-Most of the time, the stomach sleepers don’t even require a pillow as the head can rest directly to the mattress and still maintain the natural spinal curves.
+If this is your preferred sleeping position, you need a soft, thin pillow.
+4 inches or less pillow will most likely work well.
+Most of the time, stomach sleepers don’t even require a pillow as the head can rest directly on the mattress and still maintain natural spinal curves.